jf647/devops-docker-lightningtalk/README.md

 The tag is optional, and if not specified will be replaced by 'latest'.
 When referencing images, put the tag after a colon (e.g. 'my-ubuntu:20130827').

 When starting a container from an image, if you leave off the tag then Docker will look for the tag 'latest'.

-You can also apply a tag automatically when a build completes successfully:

-    docker build -t tag .

 ### Builds included in this repo